 Eggs - These bind the filling and give it structure.
 Room temperature eggs incorporate more easily, so take them out of the fridge about an hour before baking.
 The eggs help create that perfect set-but-still-creamy texture.

-Sweetener (Erythritol-based) – I love using erythritol-based sweeteners because they don't have that artificial aftertaste and work beautifully in baked goods.
+Sweetener (Erythritol-based) - I love using erythritol-based sweeteners because they don't have that artificial aftertaste and work beautifully in baked goods.
 If using regular sugar, the same amount works perfectly.
 Powdered sweeteners blend more easily than granulated.
+Check out our article on sugar-free baking conversion for more tips on choosing the right sweetener for your recipes.

 Vanilla Essence - A little goes a long way here.
 Pure vanilla extract is worth the investment - it adds depth and warmth that complements both the cheese and berries perfectly.

-Soft Butter – For the crust, butter should be soft enough to cream easily, but don't use melted butter.
+Soft Butter - For the crust, butter should be soft enough to cream easily, but don't use melted butter.
 Butter creates that tender, cookie-like base that holds everything together.
-European-style butter with higher fat content will give you the richest flavor.

-Baking Powder – Just a touch to keep the crust light and prevent it from being too dense.
-Make sure yours is fresh – baking powder loses potency over time.
+Baking Powder - Just a touch to keep the crust light and prevent it from being too dense.

 Use kitchen scales for precise measurements, and consult our measurement guide, if needed.